 Euronext conducts trading on several electronic communication networks (ECNs).

 Optiq is the latest generation multi-asset electronic trading platform offered by Euronext.
-It replaced the Universal Trading Platform (UTP) for trading of most asset classes at Euronext.
+It replaced the Universal Trading Platform (UTP) for the trading of most asset classes at Euronext.

 Optiq provides traders with a streamlined and fast way to send orders for execution.
 It can accommodate connections with approved Independent Software Vendors (ISVs) (see below) and is compliant with MiFID II.